IbrahimHindawi/game-engine-slides/main.md

 ---

 # Forget "Engine", we just want a Game!
-For my game, I'm a DotA 2 player & I like roguelikes, so I want to make an ARPG Rogue-like.
+For my game, I'm a DotA 2 player & I like roguelikes.
+I want to make an ARPG Rogue-like.
 I don't want to build an ultra generic cosmic do-it-all engine at all!
+Requirements:
+- top down camera
+- spells & cooldowns
+- buffs/debuffs
+- randomized upgrades
+- randomized levels

 ---